VivusHub/Vivus/share/twitter/README.md

 * [License](#License)

 # Getting Started
-To get started you'll need a few things, composer and the twitter composer project on your server.
-To install this launch your command line connect to your host.
+To get started you'll need a few things, composer and the twitter PHP oauth.
+To install this, launch the command line on your Mac to connect to your server via ssh.

 ```
 # Connect to your server using ssh